Learning with Bounded Instance- and Label-dependent Label Noise: Introduction

 In this paper, label noise is defined to be \emph{Bounded Instance- and Label- dependent Noise} (BILN) if the noise rates for instances are upper bounded by some values smaller than $1$, and we focus on this situation.
 We propose an algorithm for learning with BILN and theoretically establish the statistical consistency and a performance bound.
 To the best of our knowledge, we are not aware of any other specially designed algorithms robust to such general label noise with theoretical guarantees.
-Empirical evaluations on synthetic and real-world datasets demonstrate the effective of our learning algorithm.
+Empirical evaluations on synthetic and real-world datasets demonstrate the effectiveness of the proposed learning algorithm.
+In addition, we believe the proposed algorithm is promising to handle instance-dependent complementary label learning \citep{ishida2017learning,yu2018learning,xu2019generative, feng2019learning,chou2020unbiased}.